 It is harder to get a table at restaurants.

 You begin to contemplate a diet and gym membership.

 Crust punks start arriving by freight train from New Orleans, but their appearance is more of a cameo before they head south again and return in July.

-You no longer feel guilty for forgetting to put away the long furniture for winter.
+You no longer feel guilty for forgetting to put away the lawn furniture for winter.

 A puffy jacket and a shorts seems like a sensible outfit and not just for letter carriers.